Jewish War Veterans of the United States of America: Service

-Helping veterans access VA Benefits.
 National Service Officers (NSO) Program is a nationwide network of our members who are certified to help veterans navigate the claims process.

 JWV gives different awards to its members for excellence and service, including awards to different departments, councils, or posts, as well as any echelon or to individuals.

 The group runs a "Support Our Soldiers" (SOS), which sends care packages of toiletries and kosher food, and Jewish holiday items to Jewish soldiers serving overseas in Iraq, Afghanistan, or elsewhere.

 The JWV also runs a disaster relief fundraising and volunteer program and a National Stamp Distribution Program for "hospitalized veterans."

 JWV members also volunteer at VA hospitals and as National Service Officers, which help veterans, regardless of religion, get the benefits they deserve and navigate the complex Department of Veterans Affairs policies.

 To connect with younger generations, JWV also runs a Boy Scout and Girl Scout Program, a JROTC program, and the JWV Foundation runs the National Youth Achievement Program which gives grants to high school seniors entering college who are descendants of JWV members.
 The Foundation also hosts the National Achievement Award Program, which is an essay contest for active duty personnel and veterans looking to continue their education.